Chicago Famous Buildings: 16 Must See Structures

 The complex was built between 1964 and 1968 and was the first post-war urban high-rise residential complex in the United States.
 Marina City was designed to be a city within a city, with the convenience of living, working, and playing close to home.

-From its eye-catching design to its historical significance, this is one of the famous buildings in Chicago skyline.
+From its eye-catching design to its historical significance, this is one of the most famous buildings in Chicago skyline.
 That remains a beloved landmark and a must-see for anyone exploring the vibrant city.

 Located on the north bank of the Chicago River, between Wells Street and Orleans Street.
 The Merchandise Mart is undoubtedly one of the must-see buildings in Chicago.
 This iconic commercial building occupies a staggering 4 million square feet, equivalent to two city blocks.